Qiu Jin: Death

-(Autumn wind, autumn rain — they make one die of sorrow)During Qiu’s life, she also drew support from two close friends: Xu Zihua and Wu Zhiying — both of whom had sworn sisterhood with her.
-In the months following Qiu’s execution, Wu wrote three essays mourning Qiu — in which she criticized Qing officials for the execution and argued that Qiu Jin had been slandered and her actions “unjustly besmirched”.
-Soon after, the two sworn sisters set out to bury Qiu properly near West Lake, fulfilling Qiu’s wish to be buried near heroes of earlier periods.
-Qing officials soon ordered for her tomb to be razed, but Qiu Jin’s brother managed to retrieve her body in time.
+(Autumn wind, autumn rain — they make one die of sorrow)During Qiu's life, she also drew support from two close friends: Xu Zihua and Wu Zhiying — both of whom had sworn sisterhood with her.
+In the months following Qiu's execution, Wu wrote three essays mourning Qiu — in which she criticized Qing officials for the execution and argued that Qiu Jin had been slandered and her actions “unjustly besmirched”.
+Soon after, the two sworn sisters set out to bury Qiu properly near West Lake, fulfilling Qiu's wish to be buried near heroes of earlier periods.
+Qing officials soon ordered for her tomb to be razed, but Qiu Jin's brother managed to retrieve her body in time.
 Ultimately, Wu Zhiying took possession of the memorial stele, installing it in her own house and selling stele rubbings as a way to commemorate her fallen friend.

-To this day, people continue to have varying opinions towards Qiu’s death.
+To this day, people continue to have varying opinions towards Qiu's death.
 Many said that her death was unnecessary because she had enough time to escape before being caught by imperial soldiers.
-In fact, Qiu’s friends even warned her of incoming soldiers immediately after Xu Xilin’s death.
-Lu Xun, one of China’s greatest 20th-century writers was one of her biggest critics; he “[...] believed Qiu’s reckless behavior in Shaoxing was linked to the enormous adulation she received during her time in Japan.”
+In fact, Qiu's friends even warned her of incoming soldiers immediately after Xu Xilin's death.
+Lu Xun, one of China's greatest 20th-century writers was one of her biggest critics; he “[...] believed Qiu’s reckless behavior in Shaoxing was linked to the enormous adulation she received during her time in Japan.”
 She was “clapped to death,” he told a friend — although there is no clear explanation as to why Qiu decided to remain at the school despite knowing that the authorities were on their way.

 Legacy

+Qiu's death was a major topic in late Qing era newspapers.
+Newspapers with a range of political perspectives described her treatment as unjust and compared her to a contemporary Dou E. These media discussions of Qiu focused on her mistreatment in the justice system of a corrupt government; while they acknowledged her advocacy for women, they denied her revolutionary activities.

+Qiu also inspired literary works in the years immediately following her death.
+The Shenzhou Daily's serialized fiction Resurrection at Xuanting depicts Qiu Jin being revived under the name Xia Yu.
+Lu Xun's short story Medicine's protagonist is also named Xia Yu, as a reference to Qiu Jin.
+Other works created soon after her death include the zaju drama Tragedy at Xuanting and the novel Frost in June.